Infant-Neuromotor-Control-Lab/pa-calc/README.md

 Collection of tools to compute physical activity intensity levels in infants using accelerometers.

 Included:
+- python-gui: Compute physical activity intensity levels, needs python and relevant python libraries installed
 - documentation: All the documentation for the code in this repository
-- helper-tools (under development): collection of tools to prepare your sensor files to a format usable by python-gui
+- helper-tools: collection of tools to prepare your sensor files to a format usable by python-gui, provided only as a reference to write your own code **Note: under development**
-- python-gui: Compute physical activity intensity levels, needs python and relevant python libraries installed

-**Notice: We are in the process of updating the code.**

 Python library prerequisites:
 - pillow version 9.2.0 or higher
 - numpy version 1.23.3 or higher